otaaaviio/disc-laravel/README.md

 ### Websockets: <br>

-I use Laravel Reverb to implement the websockets.
+I used Laravel Reverb to implement the websockets.
 It's not hard to implement, but debug this should be a little hard if you don't have familiarity with websockets. <br>
 Even though it's a relatively new technology, it's a good choice to learn and apply in your personal or professional projects.

 ### Jobs: <br>

-I use jobs to send the mail to new users, with welcome message.
+I used jobs to send the mail to new users, with welcome message.
 And use a different connection to send the mail. <br>

 ### Tests: <br>

-I use Pest for tests.
+I used Pest for tests.
 It's a simple and clean test framework.
 I like it because it's easy to read and write tests. <br>

 ### Docker: <br>

-I use the Laravel Sail with some modifications for this project, like change the images and add vite container. <br>
+I used the Laravel Sail with some modifications for this project, like change the images and add vite container. <br>

 ### FrontEnd: <br>

-I use Vue for frontend, just for my familiarity with this framework.
+I used Vue for frontend, just for my familiarity with this framework.
 And I focus in the backend, so the frontend is simple and functional.

 ## Contributing and Examples